Benefits of Pin Paws Pet Care: Top 10 Diagnoses

 My Rhodesian ridgeback was recently treated for a urinary tract infection.
 We assumed she had a UTI because her urine smelled awful and she wasn’t quite making it off the patio and into the yard to relieve herself.
 This required multiple trips to the vet, trial and error of different medications, and urinalysis testing.
 Fortunately, we were able to get things under control after a month, otherwise, we might have been facing cancer, bladder disease, kidney stones, or spinal cord abnormalities to name a few.
-A dog requiring surgery could reach a few thousand dollars.
+A dog requiring surgery could reach a few thousand dollars and this is another reason the benefits of pet insurance come into play.
 With a Pin Paws Pet Care Policy, this surgery would be 90% reimbursable after the $100 deductible is met*.

 Cruciate Ligament Injuries are one of the most dreaded pet diagnoses.
 A visit to an orthopedic vet will be in order to get the diagnosis and treatment plan set.
 After surgery, one remains hopeful for no secondary complications.
 Diagnosing a cruciate ligament injury can include lab tests, X-rays and an MRI.
 Surgery is where the expenses skyrocket.
 Surgical costs can range from $1,000 – $2,500, which will increase if hospitalization is required.
 Recovery will increase the cost with laser therapy, hydrotherapy or physical therapy.
 With aPin Paws Pet Care Policy, if your bill was $4,500 you would pay your $100 deductible and be reimbursed $4,410*.